 When employers interview candidates, they are quietly assessing their qualities that go beyond technical skills.
 They’re asking themselves: Will this person fit in our culture?
 Can I trust them with responsibilities?
 Will they add value to the team beyond their tasks?
-The answer lies in the qualities which aren’t often listed in the job ad.
+The answer lies in the qualities that aren’t often listed in the job ad.
+Skills are important in your career, but some are those hidden gems that are not mentioned anywhere, but they are as important as any other hard skills.
+They hold the power to give you a stable career along with your hard skills.

 1. Common Sense